• Skip to primary navigation

 There’s a small token to be paid to access the park, but it’s worth it and even possible to hike without a guide showing you around.

-In Medellin, Juan Valdez is a popular coffee shop.
+In Medellin, Juan Valdez is a popular chain of coffee shops.
 Juan Valdez represents the heart and soul of the Colombian coffee growers.

 coffee shops medellin